harperreed/harper.blog/content/post/2024-03-26-my-office-is-talking-shit.md

 ---
 title: "Our Office Avatar pt 1: The office is talking shit again"
 date: 2024-03-26T09:00:00-05:00
-description: "I used sensors and an LLM were used to make my office talk.
-We integrated these with humorous LLM-generated commentary, creating an interactive, personality-infused office space."
+description: "I used sensors and an LLM to make my office talk.
+We used this to generate a humorous LLM-generated commentary - creating an interactive, profanity and personality-infused office space."
 draft: false
 ---
 **tl;dr:** *I use a bunch of sensors, and an LLM to make my office talk to us about what’s going on in the office.
 This is a long post, but should be pretty straight forward.
 Generally, this is a good demonstration of how I have been using LLMs in my real life.*